// DEFINITIONS / GENAI

 Generative AI is now thrown around loosely in board meetings, vendor pitches, and product roadmap reviews.
 That looseness hides important architectural differences in how GenAI systems are actually built, deployed, and scaled.

-Generative models learn the statistical distribution of their training data and sample from it to produce new outputs that resemble — but aren't identical to — anything in the training set.
+Generative models learn the statistical distribution of their training data and sample from it to produce new outputs that resemble anything in the training set.

 Architecturally different from discriminative models which draw decision boundaries between categories.
 A discriminative model answers "is this email spam?"
 A generative model writes the email.